 Method: Both biological and socio-economic methods were used to achieve the aim of this study.
-The biological method made use of transects walk, reccee movement and opportunistic observation to identify and classify the different wildlife species in and around the park.
-The socio-economic methods employed the use of interviews, questionnaires and focus group discussion.
-A total of 20 long transects were randomly generated with the use ARCGIS and a GPS was used to traced the starting point and end point of each transect.
-Along each transect all wildlife species either through direct observation or indirect signs were recorded.
-A questionnaire and interview guide was purposely deigned to farmers to identify the wildlife species that visit the farms and their magnitude of destruction.
+The biological method used transect walks, reconnaissance movements and opportunistic observations to identify and classify the different wildlife species in and around the park.
+The socio-economic methods employed the use of interviews, questionnaires and focus group discussions.
+A total of 20 long transects were randomly generated using ARCGIS and a GPS was used to trace each transect's starting and end points.
+Along each transect all wildlife species, either through direct observation or indirect signs, were recorded.
+A questionnaire and interview guide were purposely given to farmers to identify the wildlife species that visit the farms and their magnitude of destruction.
 A total of 150 questionnaires were administered to 150 households who were all farmers in 10 communities in and around the parks using the purposive random method.
 Interviews were granted to key informants and to forest guards in the park.

 Results: Results showed that there are 16 species of wildlife involved in crop raiding from sowing through flowering to maturing.
-Among the species, 100% of respondents opined that rodents frequent the farms more than any other species while those primates are the most destructive wildlife.
+Among the species, 100% of respondents opined that rodents frequent the farms more than any other species, while primates are the most destructive wildlife.
 A majority of the respondents (42%) confirmed that they guard their crops against wildlife invasion.
 This was followed by those who use scary items to frighten wildlife on their farms (23%).
-Crop raid remains a threat to their livelihood and confirmed by majority (68%) of respondents.
-From the results got from the field, a majority of the respondents (50%) strongly agreed that there is always frustration and anger whenever their crops are damaged by wildlife.
-This was followed by those who strongly agreed that animals are not useful to them than crops (45%).
+Crop raid remains a threat to their livelihood, as confirmed by the majority (68%) of respondents.
+From the results obtained from the field, a majority of the respondents (50%) strongly agreed that there is always frustration and anger whenever their crops are damaged by wildlife.
+This was followed by those who strongly agreed that animals are not as useful to them than crops (45%).

 Conclusion and Recommendation:, Most of the species causing havoc are least concern species.
-However, for the fact all of them are threatened from hunting and habitat destruction.
+However, for the fact all of them are threatened by hunting and habitat destruction.
 It is highly recommended that conservation education be encouraged in the park region.

 Introduction

-Agriculture is the back bone of many countries across the globe especially developing countries where over 80% of the population still depends on agricultural products for sustenance.
-However, agriculture is faced with physical problems stemming from climate change, soil erosion, floods and drought as well biological crisis such as pests and diseases as well as crop raiding by wildlife (Hill, 2017).
-Crop raiding by wildlife is one of the serious problems facing many agricultural landscapes today.
+Agriculture is the backbone of many countries across the globe, especially developing countries where over 80% of the population still depends on agricultural products for sustenance.
+However, agriculture faces physical challenges such as climate change, soil erosion, floods, and drought, as well as biological crises including pests, diseases, and crop raiding by wildlife (Hill, 2017)Crop raiding by wildlife is one of the serious problems facing many agricultural landscapes today.
 This interaction between wildlife and crops is an old concept characterized by pains, sorrow and conflicts between wildlife and humans (Mamo et al, 2021).
 The wildlife crop raiding concept has emerged worldwide as one of the main issues threatening the lives and livelihoods of rural communities depending on agriculture for their survival (Campbell-Smith et al, 2010; Iddi et al, 2011).
 The raiding of crops by wildlife creates a situation of competition for resources between humans and wildlife.
 The severity of damage caused can be highly variable, depending on the animal and crop species involved and the value of affected crops to their owners or local economies (Hill, 2017).
-The losses of crop to wildlife are often cited as a threat to effective conservation because of people’s lack of capacity or willingness to tolerate sharing landscapes with animals that could threaten their livelihood security.
-This also applies to primates, many species of which incorporate crops within their diets (Mamo et al., 2021).
+Crop losses to wildlife are often cited as a threat to effective conservation, due to people's limited capacity or willingness to share landscapes with animals that may threaten their livelihood security.This also applies to primates, many species of which incorporate crops within their diets (Mamo et al., 2021).